Sven-I-Am/challenge-parallax/README.md

   * Must-haves by the end of the day:
     * obstacles :heavy_check_mark:
       * still some bugs where collisions happen with 'ghost' obstacles
-    * score based on time and/or obstacles avoided
+    * score based on time and/or obstacles avoided :heavy_check_mark:
   * Nice-to-haves:
     * collectibles:
       * coins/candy for extra score